timescale/docs/use-timescale/migration/hypershift-config.md

 ### Dependent objects for tables

-It is possible for a table to depend on other object, for example the schema that the table is in, or a custom type.
+It is possible for a table to depend on other objects, for example the schema that the table is in, or a custom type.
 The `include_tables` configuration only copies the specified table, not any dependent objects.
 If dependent objects are not present in the target database, the migration fails.